hosseinimh/ApiResource/README.md

 A simple project powered by PHP Laravel framework as backend and React.Js and Bootstrap framework as frontend.

 ## When to use
 API Resource is an online REST API that you can use whenever you need some fake data.
-It can be on a host, as a Wordpress plugin or to test things locally.
+It can be on a host, as a WordPress plugin or to test things locally.

 ## Installation
-As its a PHP Laravel project, first you need to install Composer then run this command in CMD:
+Its a PHP Laravel project, so first you need to install Composer then run this command in CMD:
 ```bash
 composer create-project laravel/laravel api_resource
 ```

-Project uses React.JS as frontend framework so, first you need to insall `NPM` then run this command in CMD:
+The project uses React.JS as a frontend framework, so you need to install `NPM` first then run this command in CMD:
 ```bash
 npm run watch
 ```